2:38 PM

 Miles one way: 8.8.
 Elevation: 9,900 ft. - 11,900 ft.

-The trail connects with the Hunter Creek Trail that eventually will take you back to Aspen (20 miles).
+The trail connects with the Hunter Creek Trail that eventually takes you back to Aspen (20 miles).
 A topographical map is mandatory!

 New York Creek Trail (DIFFICULT)